BAAI-Agents/Cradle/README.md

 mkdir $HUGGINGFACE_HUB_CACHE
 huggingface-cli download bert-base-uncased config.json tokenizer.json vocab.txt tokenizer_config.json model.safetensors --cache-dir $HUGGINGFACE_HUB_CACHE

-# Define the last necessary environment variable, this can be done in the .env file in the uac directory
+# Define the last necessary environment variable, this can be done in the .env file in the /cradle directory
 # This step will avoid needing a VPN to run
 TRANSFORMERS_OFFLINE = "TRUE"
 ```